tendermint/tendermint/docs/architecture/adr-052-tendermint-mode.md

 ## Context

-- Fullnode mode : fullnode mode does not have any capability to participate on consensus
+- Fullnode mode: fullnode mode does not have the capability to become a validator.
 - Validator mode : this mode is exactly same as existing state machine behavior. sync without voting on consensus, and participate consensus when fully synced
 - Seed mode : lightweight seed mode maintaining an address book, p2p like [TenderSeed](https://gitlab.com/polychainlabs/tenderseed)

 ## Decision

-We would like to suggest a simple Tendermint mode abstraction
+We would like to suggest a simple Tendermint mode abstraction.
+These modes will live under one binary, and when initializing a node the user will be able to specify which node they would like to create.

 - Which reactor, component to include for each node
     - fullnode *(default)*
         - switch, transport
-        - all reactors
+        - reactors
+          - mempool
+          - consensus
+          - ...
         - mempool, state
-        - rpc
+        - rpc (safe connections only)
         - *~~no privValidator(priv_validator_key.json, priv_validator_state.json)~~*
     - validator
         - switch, transport